elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 - Scroll down the page and choose to either Automatically Deploy each time changes are pushed to GitHub, or Manually deploy - for this project Manual Deploy was selected.
 - The application can be run from the Application Configuration page by clicking on the Open App button.
 - The live link for this project is (https://pf4-wayfarers.herokuapp.com/)

+### Executing automated tests
+- The existing automated jquery/javascript test can be executed using jest as follows :
+  - If jest is not installed then run the command : npm install --save-dev jest
+  - Run the js test file using the command : npm test

+- The existing automated django/python tests are executed using unittest as follows :
+  - Run the python tests using the command : python3 manage.py test
+  - To run just a subset of the tests, then append the application and test file name to the command, e.g. : python3 manage.py test hikebooker.test_models

+- Test coverage for the django/python tests can be reviewed using the coverage tool :
+  - If coverage is not installed then run the command : pip3 install coverage
+  - Execute the following series of commands to determine test coverage :
+    - coverage run --source=hikebooker manage.py test
+    - coverage report
+    - coverage html
+    - python3 -m http.server

 ### Final Deployment steps
 Once code changes have been completed and tested on localhost, the application can be prepared for Heroku deployment as follows :